Tag Archives: Chris O’Dowd

 CHRISTOPHER ROBIN (2018): New Trailer From Ewan McGregor, Hayley Atwell, Chris O’Dowd

-The story, written and directed by Jim Strouse who also wrote and directed People Places Things, centres around Miss James’s friendship with a guy called Boone (Chris O’Dowd).
-A friendship that begins whilst Miss Jones is on the rebound from a break-up.
+The story, written and directed by Jim Strouse, who also wrote and directed People Places Things, centres around Miss James’s friendship with a guy called Boone (Chris O’Dowd).
+A friendship that begins while Miss Jones is on the rebound from a break-up.

-Noël Wells, an actor I first saw in Aziz Ansari’s rather good series Master Of None was a highlight.
-I also loved O’Dowd who was as always a delight to watch in comedy / drama roles.
+Noël Wells, an actor I first saw in Aziz Ansari’s rather good series Master of None 2015 – 2021), was a highlight.
+I also loved O’Dowd, who was, as always, a delight to watch in comedy/drama roles.

 Watch it and see.